VIB-PSB/MINI-AC/README.md

 MINI-AC stands for Motif-Informed Network Inference based on Accessible Chromatin, a method that combines accessible chromatin data from bulk or single-cell experiments with transcription factor binding site enrichment to learn gene regulatory networks (GRNs) in plants.

-MINI-AC uses a ? license.
+MINI-AC uses an Open Source License.

-Reference: ?.

 ## **Pipeline summary**
 1. Generation of background model for input accessible chromatin regions (ACRs).